Students filled 10 vacant positions in the Student Union, according to midyear election results that the Student Union emailed to The Brandeis Hoot.

 The closest race was between Alanna Levy ’19 and Winnie Zhao ’20 for the two semester A-Board Position.
 Zhao won with 159 votes, or 28.39 percent of the vote, compared to Levy with 154 votes or 27.5 percent of the vote.
 No candidates ran for the Ridgewood, Mods or Charles River/567 seats.
 Charles River/567 had the most amount of participation with 23 students voting.
 Nine of those votes were for abstain.

-Matt Smetana ’17 was elected to fill the open senator-at-large position, which means he will no longer be the Class of 2017 senator.
+Matt Smetana ’17 was elected to fill the open senator-at-large position.

 Smetana intends to reduce energy waste on campus.
 “There are a lot of areas on campus that are being overheated or underheated, and that’s important for energy consumption because then we will spend more money unnecessarily and we’re also uncomfortable,” noted Smetana.
 If rooms had balanced temperatures, it might save money and energy.